Mary Wayte

-Mary Wayte Bradburne (née Mary Alice Wayte on March 25, 1965) is an American former competition swimmer, two-time Olympic gold medalist, and television sports commentator.
-During her international swimming career, Wayte won eight medals in major international championships, including four golds.
+Mary Alice Bradburne (née Wayte; March 25, 1965) is an American former competition swimmer, two-time Olympic gold medalist, and television sports commentator.
+During her international swimming career, Wayte won ten medals in major international championships, including four golds.

 Early years

-Wayte was born and raised on Mercer Island, Washington, where she swam for the Chinook Aquatic Club As a 16-year-old high school sophomore, Wayte won three gold medals in the 200-meter freestyle, the 200-meter backstroke and the 800-meter freestyle relay at the National Sport Festival.
+Wayte was born and raised on Mercer Island, Washington, where she swam for the Chinook Aquatic Club under Hall of Fame Coach Jack Ridley.
+As a 16-year-old high school sophomore, Wayte won three gold medals in the 200-meter freestyle, the 200-meter backstroke and the 800-meter freestyle relay at the National Sport Festival.
 She won eight Washington state high school swimming titles in five different events while attending Mercer Island High School.

 College swimming career

 Wayte accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she swam for coach Randy Reese's Florida Gators swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1983 to 1987.
 As a Gator swimmer, she won two individual NCAA national titles in the 100-yard freestyle and the 400-yard individual medley in 1985.
+She won the High Point Award at the 1985 NCAA championships.
 With Gator teammates Laureeen Welting, Kathy Treible, Tracy Caulkins, Dara Torres and Paige Zemina, she was a member of the Gators' NCAA championship relay teams in the 400-yard and 800-yard freestyle relays for three consecutive years (1984, 1985, 1986), anchoring five of the six relays.
 In total, she won eight NCAA championships in those three years.
 She also won eleven individual Southeastern Conference (SEC) championships and was a member of ten SEC championship relay teams.
 Wayte was the SEC Swimmer of the Year in 1985, and received a total of twenty-six All-American honors in her four years as a collegiate swimmer.